micro-manager/micro-manager.github.io/_pages/ThorlabsElliptecSlider.md

 on the same COMport, different channels must be set for the individual devices.

-{% include Important text=" The ELL9 can be slow to get to a new position, it will therefore give a '''TimeOut error''' if the time out of the COMport is set too low (e.g. the default 500 ms).
+{% include notice icon="note" content=" The ELL9 can be slow to get to a new position, it will therefore give a '''TimeOut error''' if the time out of the COMport is set too low (e.g. the default 500 ms).
 We advise using a TimeOut of 2s for the ELL9, and potentially for the ELL17/ELL20 as well." %}